-- Report any clogged drains, frozen pipes, drippy pipes or faucets ASAP. - Report any electrical problems. - Report any propane leaks (smells like onions) ASAP. - Report anything lost in the snow.
+- Report any clogged drains, frozen pipes, drippy pipes or faucets ASAP.
+(In winter, outside spickets will have small water stream...do not turn off). - Report any electrical problems. - Report any propane leaks (smells like onions) ASAP. - Report anything lost in the snow.
 The snow blower will find it. - Report any activities of guests or students, that may cause injury/damage to people or property.